lsbFlying/resy/README-EN.md

 </details>

 ### Features
-- 😎 Simple creation
+- 😎 Create simple
-- 😎 Free sharing
+- 😎 Sharing freedom
 - 😎 Easy to use
 - 😎 Can be global or local
 - 😎 Fine-grained update